UW-Madison-Library/chtc-recipes/wosexp-pythoncompile/README.md

-# Steps for Compiling Python with the WOS Explorer Package for use on CHTC Servers
+# Compile Python with the WOS Explorer Package for Use on CHTC Servers

 The steps below outline the process to compile Python 3 with the wos-explorer package so that the wos-explorer code can be used within CHTC jobs.